Specialty Rheumatology, Allergy and Immunology

 Kimberly G. Blumenthal, MD, MSc

-Quality and Safety Officer for Allergy, Co-Director, Clinical Epidemiology Program, Division of Rheumatology, Allergy and Immunology, Massachusetts General Hospital, Assistant Professor of Medicine, Harvard Medical School
+Director of Research, Drug and Vaccine Allergy Center, Co-Director, Clinical Epidemiology Program, Division of Rheumatology, Allergy and Immunology, Massachusetts General Hospital, Assistant Professor of Medicine, Harvard Medical School

 Recent Article